 Undergraduate minors: human physiology; physical activity and nutrition science; sport and recreation management

 Undergraduate certificate: interscholastic athletic/activities administration

-Graduate degrees: M.A. in leisure studies; M.A. in sport and recreation management; M.S. in health and human physiology; Ph.D. in health and human physiology
+Graduate degrees: M.A. in sport and recreation management; M.S. in health and human physiology; Ph.D. in health and human physiology

-The Department of Health and Human Physiology offers undergraduate majors, minors, and a certificate; and graduate degree programs in health and human physiology, leisure studies, and sport and recreation management.
+The Department of Health and Human Physiology offers undergraduate majors, minors, and a certificate; and graduate degree programs in health and human physiology and in sport and recreation management.
 The department also administers the Certificate in Disability Studies, as well as coaching authorization courses.
 In addition, the department is home to the Health and Physical Activity Skills Program, which offers courses that provide instruction and practice in lifetime sports, fitness training, and wellness activities aimed at enhancing physical health and well-being.
-Additionally, the department collaborates with other departments to offer the Certificate in Event Planning.
+Additionally, the department collaborates with other departments to offer the Certificate in Event Management.

 Undergraduates in all majors may use several health and human physiology courses to fulfill requirements of the College of Liberal Arts and Sciences GE CLAS Core.
 The department's First-Year Seminar is designed for entering undergraduate students.